Prodigalgal/MyNotes/笔记/Spring-Framework笔记/Spring-Framework.md

                             else {
                                 // Per target or per this.
                                 if (this.beanFactory.isSingleton(beanName)) {
-                                    throw new IllegalArgumentException("Bean with name '" + beanName +
+                                    throw new IllegalArgumentException("Bean with name '"
+                                                                       + beanName
-                                            "' is a singleton, but aspect instantiation model is not singleton");
+                                                                       + "' is a singleton, "
+                                                                       + "but aspect instantiation model" +"is not singleton");
                                 }
                                 MetadataAwareAspectInstanceFactory factory =
                                         new PrototypeAspectInstanceFactory(this.beanFactory, beanName);